Hanoi Medical University

 Hanoi Medical University (HMU, Trường Đại học Y Hà Nội) is the oldest university of Vietnam and is located in Hanoi.
-HMU was founded in 1902 by French during the French colonisation under the name Indochina Medical College.
-The first headmaster of HMU was Alexandre Yersin who was the co-discoverer of the bacillus responsible for the bubonic plague or pest, which was renamed in his honour (Yersinia pestis).
+HMU was founded in 1902 by French during the French protectorate under the name Indochina Medical College.
+The first headmaster of HMU was Alexandre Yersin who was the co-discoverer of the bacillus responsible for the bubonic plague or pest, which was renamed in his honor (Yersinia pestis).